andiyusanto/oracle-confirmed-sniper/README.md

 ### Step 5 — Withdraw P&L (when ready)

-P&L accumulates in your funder wallet on Polygon as USDC.e.
+P&L accumulates in your funder wallet on Polygon as pUSD.
 Use `withdraw.py` to send any amount to any Polygon address:

 ```bash
 python3 withdraw.py
 ```

 The script will:
-1. Show your current USDC.e balance and MATIC gas balance
+1. Show your current pUSD balance and MATIC gas balance
 2. Ask for a destination address
 3. Ask for amount — type a number or `all`
 4. Show a full summary (from, to, amount, remaining)